January 9, 2014

 Feb.
 2, 2011: The HSUS leads the rescue of 97 dogs and one cat in Marshall County.

-June 26, 2010: Assists in the cockfighting raid in Polk County.
+June 26, 2010: The HSUS assists in the cockfighting raid in Polk County.

-March 10, 2010: Assists Grainger County Humane Services with the rescue and veterinary care of 125 cats.
+March 10, 2010: The HSUS assists Grainger County Humane Services with the rescue and veterinary care of 125 cats.

 Dec.
 4, 2009: The HSUS assists Grainger County officials with the rescue of 17 animals from a hoarding situation.